devpin95/MeshGenerator/README.md

         }
     }

 And now, the height map has been blurred.
-The video below shows the whole Gaussian blur algorithm on a small scale image with a 3-cell kernel:
+The video below shows the whole Gaussian blur algorithm on a small scale image with a 3-cell kernel using the blend white border mode:

 <p align="center"><img src="http://dpiner.com/projects/MeshGenerator/images/GaussianBlurAnim.gif" width="500"></p>
 <p align="center"><strong><em>Gaussian blur visualization</em></strong></p>